SUSE/cf-ci/qa-pipelines/README.md

 ## Continue a test suite from where a previous build left off.
 Sometimes running tests may fail for timing-related reasons which may be intermittent.
 If this happens, and you want to try to re-run the test and continue the build from where it left if, you can deploy a new pipeline with only the failed test and following tasks enabled, unlock the config which was used, and run a build from the new pipeline

+## Terraform deployments
+For supported platforms, the QA CI can automatically spin up and tear down kube hosts via terraform.
+This will happen when the associated flag (following the naming convention `terraform-${platform_name}` is set to true in the preset file.
+When set, any pool flag (if also set) will be ignored, and the pipeline will use the pool branch/path `terraform-${platform_name}/${platform_name}-kube-hosts` instead

 # Dev Nightly Upgrades CI